ThreeSixes/faaDb/README.md

 ### Initial installation and set up
 * Ensure the prerequisites have been met.
 * Clone this [repo](https://github.com/ThreeSixes/faaDb.git): `git clone https://github.com/ThreeSixes/faaDb.git`
-* `cd` into the freshly-cloned repo and run `docker-compose up --build`.
+* `cd` into the freshly-cloned repo and run `docker-compose up -d --build`.
 The application will restart by default along with the Docker daemon.
 * After both containers build and start the web service should be listening for API requests on port `8080`.
 * You can use CURL to call the API and trigger the ETL process.
 This will take a few minutes to finish, as there are about 250,000 registered aircraft at the time of this writing.
 Example CURL command: `curl -i http://127.0.0.1:8080/api/v1.0/faa-database`

 ### Updating
 In order to update the application itself use the following steps:
-* cd in to the repo's directory.
+* `cd` in to the repo's directory.
 * If the application is running, issue a `docker-compose down`.
 * Run `git pull`
-* Run `docker-compose up --build`
+* Run `docker-compose up -d --build`

 ### Starting and stopping
 In order to start or stop the application run one of the following after `cd` into the repo:
-* Starting: `docker-compse up`
+* Starting: `docker-compse up -d`
 * Stopping: `docker-compse down`

 ## Using the API